• Posted:

 • Collaborated on a new vision and proposal for physical space with CGE and WGSS; while this was unsuccessful, we leveraged for overlapping goals and began partnerships.

-• Onboard Cohort 2, and deliver activities for Cohort 1 & 2 (total of 7 scholars)- monthly meetings, activities.
+• Onboard Cohort 2, and deliver activities for Cohort 1 & 2 (total of 7 scholars).
+AFFDP scholars reported the following professional activities since inception of the program, demonstrating a high level of activity and new knowledge creation and dissemination.

 • Conference Talk/Paper: (presented/accepted): 10